 - To promote the conservation of Burlington’s cultural heritage.

-- To provide advice to the Planning and Development Committee and Council on issues related to the conservation of Burlington’s cultural heritage.
+- To provide the community advice to the Community Planning, Regulation and Mobility Committee and Council on issues related to the conservation of Burlington’s cultural heritage.

 Click here to view the Terms of Reference of the committee.